 More Information About Solidago

-Goldenrod is widely known as a medicinal plant used to treat dozens of ailments including inflammation (UTIs, sore throats, eczema), as a diuretic (and for kidney stones) and also to reduce pain and speed the healing of wounds (hence the alternative name woundwort).
-The herbal medicine community has used goldenrod for hundreds of years, learning about its medicinal potential from native americans.
+Solidago is widely known as a medicinal plant used to treat dozens of ailments including inflammation (UTIs, sore throats, eczema), as a diuretic, and also to reduce pain and speed the healing of wounds (hence the alternative name woundwort).
+The herbal medicine community has used goldenrod for hundreds of years, learning about its medicinal potential from Native Americans.
 Little do they know that this popular herbal medicine is a great garden plant.